-Lewes Castle is 1,000 years old, a costs £8 admission, but the Priory of St Pancras is totally free, and you can explore ancient monastic ruins, visit the herb garden and apple orchard.
+Lewes Castle is 1,000 years old, and costs £9.00 admission, but the Priory of St Pancras is totally free, and you can explore ancient monastic ruins, visit the herb garden and apple orchard.

 Trains take approximately 1 hour from London Victoria.
-On the day train fares are pricey, but if you plan a 2-3 weeks ahead you should be can get much cheaper advance fares, e.g. 2 x single ticket for £5.50 each.
+On the day train fares are pricey (usually £32.50), but if you plan a 2-3 weeks ahead you should be can get much cheaper advance fares, e.g. 2 x single ticket for £5.50 each.

-If you do have the energy for some steep steps, check out the brilliantly names Happy Valley circular walk which will take you past shepherd’s huts, up to Broadwood Tower (or Folly) for dreamy views and to look at the Holm Oak tree growing in the tower, then on to Happy Valley, before continuing on through woodlands.
+If you have the energy for some steep steps, check out the brilliantly named Happy Valley circular walk, which will take you past shepherd’s huts, up to Broadwood Tower (or Folly) for dreamy views and to look at the Holm Oak tree growing in the tower, then on to Happy Valley, before continuing on through woodlands.